cuijiyao01/docker-k8s-training/admin/trainer-guide.md

 `kubecfggen` will generate a directory with a unique name (ID) that contains all the kube configs for the participants.

+Create a tar archive with `tar -zcvf training-xxxxxxxx training-xxxxxxxx`.

-Copy the whole directory to this location:
+Copy the whole directory to this location (drag-and-drop with file manager)
 ```
 \\dwdf212\bst_ecf\X_Public\CloudCurriculum\K8S\k8s-for-developers\kube-configs
 ```